pbl0/pablob.eu/docs/me.md

----
-title: About me
-description: >
-	I'm Pablo, a programmer and this is my website.
-Professionally I've worked mostly with Angular...
----

 I'm Pablo, a programmer and this is my website.
 Professionally I've worked mostly with Angular, but from time to time I also mess around with Python, React, Godot and a few others.
 Besides computers and programming I also love [listening](/music) (and sometimes pretending to play) music, playing video-games and reading books.
 I also have fun with some gardening and taking random pictures of the sky and nature.
 Oh, I also like dogs, of course.

 ## Why did you make a website?